mjawwad19/MKS22X-FinalProject/README.md

     - Fixed a bug where the rotation saved so that a new block spawned isn't in the default rotation
     - Piece lock delay to mimic NES Tetris (this could be causing an issue with pieces being fed in multiple times, not sure yet)
     - A game over ANIMATION
-- Jawwad is still sick but doesn't want to be complacent
+- Jawwad: still sick but doesn't want to be complacent:
     - trying to figure out why edge rotation won't work
       - crazy idea but what if we make the grid 12 by 20 but only have the center 10 be black?
 That should allow rotation at the "edges"
     - Fixed centered rotation for S/Z/L pieces after Kevin gave classic NES Tetris videos showing that our hardcoded rotations were shifted down or to the right when they shouldn't have been